“All work and no play makes Jack a dull boy.”

 - Participation and management of student clubs, societies, etc. – For instance, debating society, writers’ club, music club, book reading club, etc.

-- Camping and related activities – such as, camping in wilderness, nature walk, hiking, etc.
+- Camping and related activities – such as camping in the wilderness, nature walks, hiking, etc.

 - Computer Coding competition